ElizavetaGorelova/DataAnalysis_Projects/Analysing eBay Car Sales Data/README.md

-EDA of Ebay Car Sales Data
+# EDA of Ebay Car Sales Data

-**Goal:** *The purpose of this project is to clean the Ebay Auto Sales Data and evaluate the used car listings.
+**Goal:** The purpose of this project is to clean the Ebay Auto Sales Data and evaluate the used car listings.
 For this project, we'll be using the pandas and NumPy modules.

 **Dataset:** We'll be working with a used automobile dataset from the German eBay website's listings, Kleinanzeigen area.
-The dataset file name is 'autos.csv'
+The dataset file name is ```autos.csv```.

 ----------
 The data dictionary provided with data is as follows: